jakem4468bf/ai-security-agent/README.md

 ### Project 2
 * Deploy Agentgateway to secure and observe communications between AI agents and MCP servers with policy-based access control.
 ## Setup Instructions
+I recommend setting this project up in a linux envoirnment as there is several things here that don't work directly with windows.
+However it is still possible to do this within windows, I have added notes to instructions for windows.
 ### Project 1: Building an Agent with Kagent and Ollama

 #### Step 1: Create a Kind Cluster